-Any lighting installations would be assessed via photometrics plan and mitigation of light spillage, and will be part of any site plan approvals.
+Planning Comment: Any lighting installations would be assessed via photometrics plan and mitigation of light spillage, and will be part of any site plan approvals.
 At present, staff are not aware of any lighting installations existing on the site.
-As noted above, the nearest potential receptor is located approximately 210 metres away and separated by natural features such as a treeline and topography.
-In the future, a photometrics plan would be required at the site plan review stage, if a site plan application is deemed to be required.
+As noted above, the nearest potential receptor is located approximately 137 metres (450 feet) away.
+A photometrics plan would be required at the site plan review stage, if a site plan application is deemed to be required.